 Working from home can be a struggle for some, particularly when there are unprecedented outliers, such as a global pandemic.
 Checking in with your employees to see how they’re coping with remote work and offering a listening ear can help with managing anxiety.

 Employees will often look to managers to determine how to react to sudden changes in the work environment.
-By acknowledging workers’ anxieties and concerns, while also indicating your confidence and trust in their work and the team, managers will help their employees to deal with stress.
+Acknowledging workers’ anxieties and concerns, while also indicating your confidence and trust in their work and the team, will make managing your hybrid workforce significantly easier.

 Building a resilient and productive hybrid work environment requires the right hardware, software and processes.
 Download our Smarter Workplaces Guide for a step-by-step strategy for implementing an effective hybrid work model that equips your employees to work anywhere, any time.